LWAYVE/android-sdk/README.md

 #### Audio Recording Window
 The colours for the audio recording window can be configured through the [LwayvePlaybackControlView](https://lwayve.github.io/android/docs/javadoc/reference/com/lixar/lwayve/sdk/view/LwayvePlaybackControlView.html) if using the LWAYVE Playback Control.

 The audio recording window can be launched independent of the LWAYVE Playback Control (provided the recording module is properly initialized.)
-This can be done by calling [LwayveSdk.startRecordActivity(Context, Bundle)](https://lwayve.github.io/android/docs/javadoc/reference/com/lixar/lwayve/sdk/core/LwayveSdk.html#startRecordActivity(Context,%20Bundle)).
+This can be done by calling [LwayveSdk.startRecordActivity(Bundle)](https://lwayve.github.io/android/docs/javadoc/reference/com/lixar/lwayve/sdk/core/LwayveSdk.html#startRecordActivity(Bundle)).
 Colours can also be customized through the Bundle object passed to this method.
-See the [API documentation](https://lwayve.github.io/android/docs/javadoc/reference/com/lixar/lwayve/sdk/core/LwayveSdk.html#startRecordActivity(Context,%20Bundle)) for further information.
+See the [API documentation](https://lwayve.github.io/android/docs/javadoc/reference/com/lixar/lwayve/sdk/core/LwayveSdk.html#startRecordActivity(Bundle)) for further information.

 ### Overriding String Resources
 The Android SDK uses standard Android string resources to define the strings displayed by the LWAYVE Playback Control and Recording UI (excluding situational audio messages and audio clip titles.)
 These strings can be overridden by defining your own values in the app's strings.xml based on Android's rules for [resource merging](https://developer.android.com/studio/write/add-resources.html#resource_merging).
 The full list of string resource names which can be overriden can be found in the sdk_strings.xml of the [PrebuiltControlSample](https://github.com/LWAYVE/android-sdk/blob/master/samples/PrebuiltControlSample/src/main/res/values/sdk_strings.xml) app.